Reading time: 4 min.

 What types of hair loss can a hair transplant treat?

 Hair transplants are usually used to restore hair loss following male pattern baldness or female pattern hair loss.
 These are the most common types of hair loss, and they affect far more people than alopecia areata.
-So if you don’t have a confirmed diagnosis yet, book an appointment with a hair loss specialist to find out why your hair is falling out.
+So if you don’t have a confirmed diagnosis yet, book an appointment with a hair loss specialist to find out why your hair is falling out and get the answers to the questions you really want to ask about hair transplants.

 At the Wimpole Clinic, we diagnose and treat all kinds of hair loss conditions.
 We’ll create a personalised treatment plan to restore your hair as quickly as possible.
 Book a free consultation to find out more.